Skip to Content (Press Enter)

 The more honest you are with when thinking about what you're looking for, the better your match with be.
-If you choose to work with Circle Surrogacy, your Program Coordination Team will use these answers – as well as your geographic location and views on termination – in order to find you the best match.
+If you choose to work with Circle Surrogacy, your Matching Team will use these answers – as well as your geographic location and views on termination – in order to find you the best match.

 What to share in your parent profile: your surrogacy agency is looking for information about you, your relationship (if you are coupled), your family, your hobbies, your plans for parenthood, and what brought you to surrogacy.
 You will also be asked to share photos of yourself, your family and your friends - and anything else that gives us a sense of who you are as a person/people.

 In addition to your profile, there are certain criteria on which you will be matched with your gestational carrier.

 If you are doing an independent surrogacy journey, you can use the above as guidelines as to what you should be looking for in a suitable match.

 If you’re working with a surrogacy agency, your agency team will help you find a surrogate mother.
 They will use a few certain criteria to match you.